2025-08-15 14:35

 Firefly EV

 Firefly, the sub-brand of Chinese car company Nio - has started delivering the first examples if its new electric car, which is also called Firefly.
-The car was announced in December 2024 went on sale in China in April 2025 and was revealed that it'll also launch in the Netherlands and Norway this summer and then in RHD markets later this year, in October.
+The car was announced in December 2024 and went on sale in China in April 2025.
+It was revealed that it would launch in the Netherlands and Norway this summer and then in RHD markets later this year, in October.

-As of writing, Nio hasn't offociualy announced that deliveries in Europe has started, but EV news website electric-vehicles.com learned yesterday that customers has started to receive the car at the Nio Hub in Utrecht.
+As of writing, Nio hasn't officially announced that deliveries in Europe have started, but EV news website eletric-vehicles.com learned yesterday that customers have started to receive cars at the Nio Hub in Utrecht.

-The Firefly in Europe doesn't come with the Battery-as-a-Service plan like it does in China and it is sold only with the battery purchased.
-The unit its a 41.1kWh pack and offers 330km (205 miles) WLTP range.
+The Firefly in Europe doesn't come with the Battery-as-a-Service plan like it does in China and is sold only with the battery purchased.
+The unit is 41.1kWh and offers 330km (205 miles) WLTP range.
 DC charging is up to 100kW.

 Alex Lowe